nguyenvuducduy97andrew-ai/OOP_HotelBookingManagementSystem/ARCHITECTURE.md

   ├── DataManager::loadAll(hotelManager, path)
   │     ├── open SQLite and create/migrate tables
   │     ├── create query-supporting indexes
-  │     ├── reconcile exact legacy customer duplicates safely │     ├── restore Customer, Room, Booking, RoomMaintenance, and Invoice │     │   into a temporary HotelManager
+  │     ├── reconcile exact and ambiguous legacy customer-phone duplicates safely │     ├── restore Customer, Room, Booking, RoomMaintenance, and Invoice │     │   into a temporary HotelManager
   │     └── replace the live HotelManager only after all rows are valid